hphelion/documentation/migration-details-reference.md

     <img src="media/images-rdp-mc-console.png" width="580" alt="" />

-    c.
-At the Windows log in screen, enter a user name and password with Administrator privileges.

     **Using the Nova CLI:**

     a.
 Find your instance id (for example, b290ade3-2fbb-46fc-bdd4-322741daeeb) using a command such as `nova list`.